-Gaston Bolaños vs Joo Sang Yoo
+Gaston Bolaños vs JeongYeong Lee

 Men's Featherweight Bout • UFC 326: Holloway vs Oliveira 2